Nervosys/Botnix/docs/stdenv/multiple-output.chapter.md

 #### `$outputDevdoc` {#outputdevdoc}

 is for _developer_ documentation.
 Currently we count gtk-doc and devhelp books, typically residing in `share/gtk-doc/` and `share/devhelp/`, in there.
 It goes to `devdoc` or is removed (!) by default.
-This is because e.g. gtk-doc tends to be rather large and completely unused by nixpkgs users.
+This is because e.g. gtk-doc tends to be rather large and completely unused by botpkgs users.

 #### `$outputMan` {#outputman}